 There are many devices required to run your home.
-During the warm season you may need an air conditioner or a heat pump.
-During the winter, most homeowners require a furnace or air handler.
-Then there are washer and dryers, ranges, refrigerators…the list seems endless.
+During the summer you may need an air conditioner or a heat pump.
+During the winter, most homeowners need a furnace or air handler.
+Then you have washer and dryers, dishwashers, refrigerators…the list seems to go on forever.

-But a thing homeowners definitely know is they require hot water.
+But a thing homeowners absolutely know is they need hot water.
 Most people have a water heater – or in some cases a boiler is used to heat up the water.
-Do you know which heating system your home utilizes to heat your water?
+Are you sure which heating system your home utilizes to heat your water?
 Coastal Service Experts is here to help clear up any confusion about the difference between the two water systems.

-A water heater is a big tank that, yes, heats water.
-The heat is either created by burning gas or by utilizing electricity.
-A traditional water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the dishwasher, or any other hot water need.
-As the hot water flows to where it is needed, fresh cold water enters in the bottom of the tank so it can also be warmed for use across your home.
+A water heater is a big tank that, you guessed it, heats water.
+The heat is either created by burning gas or by using electricity.
+A traditional water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the washing machine, or any other hot water need.
+As the hot water is used, fresh cold water enters to the bottom of the tank so it can also be warmed for use across your home.

 A boiler, contrastingly, can heat water that is used to warm the home and give you hot water.
 A particular type of boiler can heat the water to the point it turns into steam.
-The steam heats the water for the home but can also be dispersed throughout the home and create heat through radiators.
-A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very flexible heating systems that provide great comfort during the cold winter months.
+The steam will heat the water for the home but can also be dispersed throughout the home and create warmth through radiators.
+A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
+Boilers are very flexible heating systems that provide great comfort during the cold season.
 Today’s boilers are also very energy efficient.

 Need help deciding which water heating system is best for you?
 Call Coastal Service Experts in Savannah today and we’ll come out and provide you a no-charge in-home estimate.